apache/opennlp-sandbox/opennlp-grpc/README.md

 # OpenNLP gRPC - Proof of Concept

 This project demonstrates a proof of concept for creating a backend powered by Apache OpenNLP using gRPC.
-It comprises three main modules :
+It comprises of three main modules :

 - **opennlp-grpc-api**
 - **opennlp-grpc-service**